 ABOUT

-GUM (formally SplashLand Magazine) is a queer owned and operated indie publishing project.
+GUM (formerly SplashLand Magazine) is a queer owned and operated indie publishing project.

 Built upon the foundation of books and their physicality, we produce a bi-annual print magazine, individual print projects accepted on a case-by-case basis, and an online journal with constantly rotating drops.